haskellcg/Company_Notes/trill_protocol_rfc6325_part_2.md

 ### 4.3.
 Inter-RBridge Link MTU Size
   There are two reaons why it is important to known what size of frame each inter-RBridge link in the campus can support:
   * RBridge RB1 must known the size of link state information messages it can generate that will be guaranteed to be forwardable across all inter-RBridge links in the campus.
-  * If traffic engineering tools knowwn which links support larger than minimally acceptable data packet size, paths can be computed that can support large data packets
+  * If traffic engineering tools knowwn which links support larger than minimally acceptable data packet size, paths can be computed that can support large data packets.

 #### 4.3.1.
 Determining Campus-Wide TRILL IS-IS MTU Size
+  In a stable campus, there must ultimately be agreement among all RBridge on the value of "Sz", the minimum acceptable inter-RBridge link size for the campus, for the proper operation of TRILL IS-IS.
+All RBridges must format their link state information messages to be in chunks of size no larger than what they believe Sz to be.
+Also, every RBridge RB1 should test each of its RBridge adjacencies, say, to RB2, tn ensure that the RB1-RB2 link can forward packets of at least size Sz.

+  Sz has no direct on end stations and is not directly related to any end-station-to-end-station "path MTU".
+Methods of using Sz or any link MTU information gathered by TRILL IS-IS in the traffic engineering of routes or the determination of any oath MTU is beyond the scope of this document.
+Native frames that, after TRILL encapsulation, exceed the MTU of a link on which  they are sent will generally be discarded.

+  Sz is determined by having each RBridge (optionally) advertise, in its LSP, its assumption of the value of the campus-wide sz.
+This LSP element is known in IS-IS as the originatingLSPBufferSIze, TLV #14.
+The default and minimum value for Sz, and the implicitly advertised value of Sz if the TLV is adsent, is 1470 octets.
+This length (which is also the maximum size of a TRILL-Hello) was chosen to make it extremely unlikely that a TRILL control frame, even with reasonable additional headers, tags, and/or encapsulation, would encounter MTU problems on an inter-RBridge link.

+  The campus-wide value of Sz is the smallest value of Sz advertised by any RBridge.

 #### 4.3.2.
 Testing Link MTU Size
 ### 4.4.
 TRILL-Hello Protocol
 #### 4.4.1.
 TRILL-Hello Rationale